jeromeboivin/ollama-chat/README.md

 ## How to Specify Custom Chatbot Personalities in JSON Format

+Use the `--additional-chatbots` to specify the path to a JSON file containing additional pre-defined chatbots.
+This JSON file has to be an array of objects specifying these chatbots properties:

 1. **description**: This is a brief explanation of the chatbot's purpose.
 It should be a string that describes what the chatbot is designed to do.

 2. **name**: This is the name of the chatbot.
 It should be a string that uniquely identifies the chatbot.

 3. **preferred_model**: This is the model that the chatbot uses to generate responses.
-It should be a string that specifies the model's name.
+It should be a string that specifies the Ollama model's name.

 4. **system_prompt**: This is the initial prompt that the chatbot uses to start a conversation.
 It should be a string that describes the chatbot's role and provides some context for the conversation.
 It can also include a list of possible prompt commands that the chatbot can use.